- Home

 - OSamd64 Linux distribution with kernel version 3.10 or later

-Getting ONLYOFFICE Workspace script
+Getting ONLYOFFICE Workspace Community script

-Download ONLYOFFICE Workspace Docker script file.
+Download ONLYOFFICE Workspace Community Docker script file.
 You can do that using our site download page.
 Or the direct download link can be used, if it is more convenient for you:

 Once the download is finished, you can start the installation process.

-Running complete installation of ONLYOFFICE Workspace
+Running complete installation of ONLYOFFICE Workspace Community

-You can install all ONLYOFFICE Workspace components and modules at once.
+You can install all ONLYOFFICE Workspace Community components and modules at once.
 To do that, run the following command:

 bash workspace-install.sh -md "yourdomain.com"